engie-group/shaystack/README.md

 $ zappa deploy
 ```

-You can the Lambda API to invoke the REST or GraphQL API.
+You can use the Lambda API to invoke the REST or GraphQL API.

 ```console
 $ # Extract the API URL